 On the other hand, some bacterial infections are more chronic and may produce little or no discharge except for some mild crusting of the eyelashes in the morning.

-Viruses are also common causes of conjunctivitis.
+Viruses are also common causes of this condition.
 Some viruses produce the familiar red eyes, sore throat, and runny nose of a common cold.
 Others may infect only one eye.
-Viral conjunctivitis usually produces a watery discharge and lasts from one to two weeks.
+Viral pink eye usually produces a watery discharge and lasts from one to two weeks.

-Infectious conjunctivitis, whether bacterial or viral, can be quite contagious, so contact with the patient's tears through used handkerchiefs and towels should be avoided.
+Infectious pink eye, whether bacterial or viral, can be quite contagious, so contact with the patient's tears through used handkerchiefs and towels should be avoided.
 Handwashing after contact with the patient helps to prevent spread of the infection.

 Allergies tend to cause a type of conjunctivitis that produces a discharge.
 Some kinds of allergies, like hay fever, make the eyes very itchy, while others may merely produce a chronic redness.
-Finally, environmental irritants such as smoke or fumes may cause conjunctivitis.
-Any type of conjunctivitis is aggravated by dryness of the eyes.
+Finally, environmental irritants such as smoke or fumes may be a cause.
+Any type of pink eye is aggravated by dryness of the eyes.